28 Jul Learn The Turkish Get Up

 How To Assess Overhead Shoulder Mobility

 Why overhead shoulder flexion range of motion (ROM)?
 I will get into this in a bit, but performing TGUs at a high level requires efficient movement and balance.
 If you cannot get your arm into the right position to balance the weight overhead, there will be compensatory strategies that may come at a price.
 There is a great description in the youtube video at the beginning of the blog that can help you visualize how to assess your own shoulder overhead range of motion!
 All you need is yourself, and a wall to stand up against.
-Check out the 2:45 mark of the youtube video in the beginning of this blog to see how this can be done effectively.
+Check out the 2:45 mark of the youtube video at the beginning of this blog to see how this can be done effectively.

 Learn The Turkish Get Up: The Trunk Side Bend

 What is Trunk Side Bend?
 What is this hip motion you speak of?
 Having adequate trunk side-bend (lateral flexion) range of motion (ROM) is necessary to get into the windmill position that you’ll see in the video.
 Having adequate hip ROM will help to limit excessive back movement, which can help limit excess stress or strain on your spine.
 Specifically, you want to make sure you have enough hip abduction ROM (you can appreciate this with the side that has the knee on the ground), hip flexion ROM, and hip external rotation ROM (you can appreciate this with the side that has the knee up).
 The hip joint is a very stable, yet also mobile joint that is able to move in 3 planes of movement.
-Click HERE to gain a further an understanding of hip joint biomechanics.
+Click HERE to gain a further understanding of hip joint biomechanics.

 Learn The Turkish Get Up: Wrist Strength And Lunge Mechanics

 Don’t forget about wrist strength and lunge skills!
 Can you tolerate loading your wrist?
 What is your grip strength like?
 Can you perform alternating reverse lunges with good form while holding a weight overhead?
 These are all important questions to ask and movements to test (see 1:30 and 2:10 for details).
-If you find that either aspect of these movements are difficult for you, there are also ways to break them down individually to improve them before progressing to the entire TGU (also shown towards the end of the video)!
+If you find that either aspect of these movements is difficult for you, there are also ways to break them down individually to improve them before progressing to the entire TGU (also shown towards the end of the video)!